Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 1.2 Schedule posts

 Once the content is ready, it’s time to post it.
-There is a specific time recommended to post in order to get the most engagement.
+There is a specific time recommended for posting in order to get the most engagement.
 This time keeps changing.

 And moreover, we don’t believe it is possible to have one right time for every business.
 Your social media manager will try to experiment with different times on different platforms to find the best time to post for your niche.